 - Practice proper hygiene by minimizing touching your face, coughing/sneezing into your sleeves and using tissues and throwing them away right after use.

-Quarantine (self-isolation) can be very challenging for your emotional and mental well-being.
+Arriving in a new country can be very challenging for your emotional and mental well-being.
 Our counselors are available for confidential support online.

 Please book your appointment online or contact Student Services to make an appointment:

 - Campbell River/Mixalakwila: 250-923-9700 or 1-800-715-0914 (toll-free in Canada)